ofygel/7kyz-bot/ENVIRONMENT.md

   `openssl rand -hex 32` or `openssl rand -base64 32`) and keep it separate from the bot token.
 - `DATABASE_URL` – PostgreSQL connection string used by the application layer.
+- `REDIS_URL` – Redis connection string used by the BullMQ reminder queue and session cache.
+Redis must be available so the bot can schedule executor plan reminders and persist conversations during short database outages.
 - `KASPI_CARD` – Kaspi Gold card number shown in the subscription instructions.
 - `KASPI_NAME` – Account holder name displayed alongside the Kaspi details.
 - `KASPI_PHONE` – Contact phone number provided with the Kaspi payment details.